 Over half of the water and sanitation facilities in Gaza have been destroyed, leading to an accumulation of 340,000 tons of solid waste.
 Lack of clean water and sanitation services risks the spread of preventable diseases.

-The IRC and our partner Medical Aid for Palestinians (MAP) have deployed six successive Emergency Medical Teams to provide emergency and life-saving medical care, including direct medical care at hospitals, and the distribution of medical supplies and pharmaceuticals.
+The IRC and our partner have deployed eight successive Emergency Medical Teams to provide emergency and life-saving medical care, including direct medical care at hospitals, and the distribution of medical supplies and pharmaceuticals.
 The team, composed of trauma doctors, surgeons, pediatricians and disaster experts, are offering surge and relief support to hospitals and providing life-saving medical care to injured Palestinians.
 To date, our EMTs have delivered at least 384 surgeries and 1,243 consultations, including minor procedures and critical care.

 Medical supplies and pharmaceuticals